actionanand/docker_data_volume/README.md

-# Managing Data and working with volume - Docker (section 2)
+# Managing Data and working with Volumes - Docker (section 2)

 **Images are read-only** - once they're created, they can't change (you have to rebuild them to update them).